dannarsavage/CensusResponseViewer/README.md

 # Census Response Viewer
+User guide (such as it is) can be found [here](./UserGuide.md).

-A trivial project for trying out JavaScript libraries & techniques.
+Allows users to view county-level data regarding census response rates--shows the county on a map and delivers response rate info as a simple pie chart.
+Meant to be a trivial project for trying out JavaScript libraries & techniques.

 ## Project setup
 ```